SamueleLippolis/A_Particle_Swarm_Optimization_implementation/README.md

 ## The folders
 ### code
 The code we did.
+* ParticleSwarmOptimization: proper class where I store all the information related to the implementation of PSO
+* Solvers: here there are a lot of (not commented, previous implemented) constructurs.
+The only that regards the project is the "pso" construct.
 ### benchmarks
 The benchmark I did.
 Here I put only one benchmark, but with slightly modification it can be used for all the simulations I did.